-Rescuers work to retrieve five trapped in Tel Aviv parking garage collapse
+Rescuers work to retrieve four trapped in Tel Aviv parking garage collapse

 Story highlights

-- There's no word on a cause; five people remain trapped, Israel Defense Forces say
+- There's no word on a cause; four people remain trapped, Israel Defense Forces say

-Jerusalem (CNN)At least five workers remain trapped after the collapse on Monday of a Tel Aviv parking garage under construction, police in Israel said.
+Jerusalem (CNN)At least four workers remain trapped after the collapse on Monday of a Tel Aviv parking garage under construction, police in Israel said.

-At least two people were killed and about 20 others were injured, police said.
+At least three people were killed and about 20 others were injured, police said.
 One of the dead is a 28-year-old foreign worker, from Ukraine.

 Israel Defense Forces are leading the rescue effort and teams worked around the clock to locate and extract the construction workers.
-There's no word on the cause of the collapse.
+There's no word on the cause of the collapse, and details of the investigation are under a court-issued gag order.

 "The ongoing effort consists of over 300 soldiers from the Search and Rescue battalion and the Canine Special Forces Unit," IDF said.